sensei-hacker/password-dog/README.md

 that will more *accurately* determine whether a candidate password is likely to be cracked by attackers.
 It was introduced at [Defcon in 2022](https://www.youtube.com/watch?v=oXfLZ1Z4-gY).
+This avoid allowing passwords like Spring2021, or Maga2020!, which are allowed by most filters but have led to many breaches.

 Password Dog is based on simulating the actual attacks that real password crackers use.
 It calculates how long